-If women have a uterus (that is, have not had a hysterectomy), they are given estrogen plus progestogen (a version of the hormone progesterone) because taking estrogen alone increases risk of cancer of the lining of the uterus Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+If women have a uterus (that is, have not had a hysterectomy), they are given estrogen plus progestogen (a version of the hormone progesterone) because taking estrogen alone increases risk of cancer of the lining of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (endometrial cancer).
+It... read more (endometrial cancer).
 Low doses of estrogen are used.

 Estrogen therapy may be started at menopause or within the next few years.
 Estrogen has potential risks (including a slightly increased risk of breast cancer) as well as benefits, so women should talk to their doctor about its risks and benefits before starting to take it.

 Ospemifene (a selective estrogen receptor modulator Selective estrogen receptor modulators (SERMs) Menopause is the permanent end of menstrual periods and thus of fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more ) can be used to treat genitourinary syndrome of menopause.